Shopify & E-commerce

 Conversion differences between desktop and mobile

-Although mobile devices account for most traffic, a conversion gap remains.
-Smartphones achieve an average conversion rate of 2.3%, while desktop devices achieve 3.9%.
-This gap offers enormous opportunities for companies that optimize their mobile experience.
+Although mobile devices account for most traffic, a conversion gap persists.
+Smartphones achieve an average conversion rate of 2.3%, while desktop devices reach 3.9%.
+This gap offers enormous opportunities for businesses that optimise their mobile experience.

 The challenges of mobile e-commerce